ChrstphrHll/npc_gen/students/Jacob Jorildyn.md

 ### Description
 - Dragonborn Cleric from Draconia
 - 3rd year Diplomacy student in Treskal
-- short spines, Brown eyes, and brass skin
+- frills, Brown eyes, and brass skin
 - Is Clear-headed and Impassive, and has Appreciation as their ideal

 ### Organizations